 We will not tolerate the harassment or victimisation of anyone raising a concern.
-The Council hopes that staff feel able to voice their concerns openly.
+The Council hopes that you feel able to voice their concerns openly.
 However, we recognise that you may nonetheless be anxious.
-If so you can ask to talk privately to a senior officer within your service or to one of the persons identified in paragraph 4.3 below.
+If so you can ask to talk privately to a senior officer within the service or to one of the persons identified in paragraph 4.3 below.
 If you want to raise your concerns confidentially, we will make every effort to ensure that your name will not be revealed without your consent, unless it is required by law.
 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you wish.
 Any breach of confidentiality will be regarded as a serious matter and will be dealt with accordingly.

 However there may be occasions when it may become necessary to disclose your personal details.
 This could be for a variety of reasons depending upon the nature of the concerns raised.
 For example, it could be to ensure fairness for all involved.
 The Council will seek to withhold personal details being released; it cannot guarantee that others will not try to deduce (correctly or otherwise) your identity.
-This may be the case where the employee has already voiced their concerns to colleagues or manager.
+This may be the case concerns have already been raised with colleagues or managers.
 In addition, at the appropriate time you may need to come forward as a witness.
 Where it is necessary for your identity to be disclosed we will discuss this with you, explaining the reasons why your identity needs to be disclosed.
 We will also discuss and provide any reasonable support to try to alleviate concerns that you may have regarding the need to make the disclosure.